-While I do love Legos (and the way they keep the boys creatively busy!), I get weary of the little pieces everywhere.
-Both couches have Lego bricks under them, and I bet that at any given time I could find some type of Lego piece in every room of the house!
+While I do love LEGO® (and the way it keeps the boys creatively busy!), I get weary of the little pieces everywhere.
+Both couches have LEGO® bricks under them, and I bet that at any given time I could find some type of LEGO® piece in every room of the house!

 The castle sets are together in their own storage tub.

 For minifigures, Aidan has this three drawer storage unit that we bought at Walmart: